![]() |

 is advised to keep a business diary of these activities for each

-year.
+various notes apps.
 The diary should be used to jot down your horse activities

 such as those described above.
 Additionally it may be used to